xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 services like WhatsApp or Line.

-There was a [seminar session on RCS](https://www.mwcbarcelona.com/session/rcs-business-messaging-intelligently-transforming-consumer-experiences/), which was full house but I managed to get into to listen in anyway.
+There was a [seminar session on RCS](https://www.mwcbarcelona.com/session/rcs-business-messaging-intelligently-transforming-consumer-experiences/), which was a full house but I managed to get into to listen in anyway.

 The panelist was discussing on how OTT services are eating revenue away from the carriers and how carriers now need to fight back, and also focus on A2P